melizalab/comp-neurosci/README.md

 Debian/Ubuntu: `sudo apt-get install git jupyter-notebook python3-venv` OS X (with MacPorts): `sudo port install git py36-notebook`

-Then clone this directory (`git clone https://github.com/melizalab/comp-neurosci/`) and cd into it.
-Create a virtualenv in this directory and link it to your notebook server as follows:
+Then clone this directory (`git clone https://github.com/melizalab/comp-neurosci/`), cd into it (`cd comp-neurosci`), and run the following commands to create a virtual environment and link it to your notebook server:

 ``` shell
 python3 -m venv venv